- Read More

 - Pain described as a dull ache that radiates to the 1st and 2nd toes

 Saddle bone deformities are not usually painful in and of themselves.
 The primary problem with a saddle bone deformity is trying to find shoes that will accommodate the bump on the top of the foot.
 Also, saddle bone deformities tend to develop immediately beneath the deep peroneal nerve.
-Painful nerve compression of the deep peroneal nerve can result when pressure is applied to the nerve and underlying saddle bone deformity by the tongue of a shoe.
+Painful nerve compression of the deep peroneal nerve can result when pressure is applied to the nerve and underlying saddle bone deformity by the laces and the tongue of a shoe.

 Causes and contributing factors

 Formation of a saddle bone deformity occurs secondary to hypermobility of the 1st metatarsal cuneiform joint.
 Hypermobility of any joint can lead to destruction of the joint over time.
 In an effort to prevent that destruction, spurring occurs around the periphery of the joint.
 Spurring is an attempt by the joint to limit hypermobility.
 In the case of a saddle bone deformity, this spurring is most evident on the dorsal (top) aspect of the arch.
 In advanced cases, spurring will become evident on the medial and plantar aspects of the metatarsal cuneiform joint.
 Contributing factors to the formation of the saddle bone include generalized hypermobility.
-Contributing factors that contribute to the pain found with a saddle bone include tight shoes, particularly shoes that lace across the saddle bone, compressing the deep peroneal nerve.
+Contributing factors that cause pain found with a saddle bone include tight shoes, particularly shoes that lace across the saddle bone, compressing the deep peroneal nerve.

 The differential diagnosis of a saddle bone deformity includes;